cakebatterandsprinkles/portfolio-gatsby/src/posts/41-typescript.md

 type PickedBird = Pick<Pet, "name" | "isEvil"> // This is the same as: type PickedBird = {name: string, isEvil: boolean }
 ```

-**Record<keys, value>:** If all the values of an object type has the same type, this one will be useful.
+**Record<keys, value>:** If all the values of an object type have the same type, this one will be useful.

 **Omit<T, keys>:** If you want to omit certain keys in a type, this one will be useful.